vuejs/docs/src/api/instance-properties.md

 - **Details:**

   An object representing the current props a component has received.
-The Vue instance proxies access to the properties on its props object.
+The component instance proxies access to the properties on its props object.

 ## $el